 batch solar heater

-Also known as a bread box system or integral collector
+A batch solar heater, also known as a bread box system or integral collector

-storage system, a simple solar
+storage system, is a simple solar

 collector consisting of one or more storage tanks placed inside an insulated

 box that has a glazed side facing the sun.
 Because the storage tank and

 the solar absorber act as a single unit, there is no need for other components.

 A batch collector is mounted on the ground or on the roof (in which case,

 the roof structure must be strong enough to support it).

 |Passive, batch solar water heater: Cold water enters